2017 Mariana Forero

 Republican National Committee, Washington, D.C.

 Philip LaBella is a May 2015 graduate double majoring in history and philosophy.
-During summer 2014, he worked for the chairman of the Republican National Committee on coordinating political campaigns with the RNC.
+During the summer of 2014, he worked for the chairman of the Republican National Committee on coordinating political campaigns with the RNC.
 His internship was in Washington, DC.

 2013 Selma Ebraham